dotnet/docs-maui/docs/user-interface/controls/checkbox.md

 </CheckBox>
 ```

-In this example, the `IsChecked` `VisualState` specifies that when the <xref:Microsoft.Maui.Controls.CheckBox> is checked, its `Color` property will be set to green.
-The `Normal` `VisualState` specifies that when the <xref:Microsoft.Maui.Controls.CheckBox> is in a normal state, its `Color` property will be set to red.
+In this example, the `IsChecked` <xref:Microsoft.Maui.Controls.VisualState> specifies that when the <xref:Microsoft.Maui.Controls.CheckBox> is checked, its `Color` property will be set to green.
+The `Normal` <xref:Microsoft.Maui.Controls.VisualState> specifies that when the <xref:Microsoft.Maui.Controls.CheckBox> is in a normal state, its `Color` property will be set to red.
 Therefore, the overall effect is that the <xref:Microsoft.Maui.Controls.CheckBox> is red when it's empty, and green when it's checked.

 For more information about visual states, see [Visual states](~/user-interface/visual-states.md).